artemptushkin/heisenberg-pact-service/README.md

 ### Sample Pact provider service

-This service along with [Jessy-pinkman](https://github.com/artemptushkin/jesse-pinkman-pact-service) and [GustavoFring](https://github.com/artemptushkin/gustavo-fring-pact-service) is a set of demo services for pact contract testing pipeline demonstrations.
+This service along with [Jessy-pinkman](https://github.com/artemptushkin/jesse-pinkman-pact-service) and [GustavoFring](https://github.com/artemptushkin/gustavo-fring-pact-service) is a set of example services for pact contract testing pipeline demonstrations.

+You can use these repositories as
+* Example of contract testing pipeline with Pact Broker
+* Use-cases for consumer-driven-contracts development

 -----